List of official residences of Serbia: Villa Zlatni Breg

-The Villa Zlatni Breg (Вила Златни брег; lit.
-'Golden Hill Villa') also known as the Obrenović Summerhouse (Летњиковац Обреновића) is a state representation house located on the western outskirts of the town of Smederevo.
+The Villa Zlatni Breg (Вила Златни брег) also known as the Obrenović Summerhouse (Летњиковац Обреновића) is a state representation house located on the western outskirts of the town of Smederevo.
 It is located on the northern slopes of the Plavinac hill, overseeing the Danube from its right bank, and the Banat lowlands across the river.
 Besides villa compound includes surrounding parkas well as vineyard.

 The villa was built in 1865 and expanded several times since then and used as summerhouse for members of the royal House of Obrenović.
 In 1827, Prince Miloš Obrenović purchased the 37 ha lot from a local Ottoman sipahi.
 The lot already had a planted vineyard, orchard, meadows, a house and steam bath.
 In 1831 the prince planted his own vineyards on the estate.
 The original house was built in 1865 by Prince Mihailo.
 During the reign of King Milan I, the villa served as a venue for the royal parties and gatherings of the cultural and artistic elite.
 Next to the villa, Milan built the very first courts for tennis and cricket in the country.
 The declaration of Serbia into the kingdom in 1882 was announced here.
 King Alexander often used villa for his official businesses - holding ministerial sessions, signing appointments and royal decrees, and receiving foreign envoys.
 After the overthrow of Obrenović dynasty in 1903, the Queen Natalie bequeathed the villa to Colonel Antonije Orešković.
 During World War I the house was heavily damaged in the 1914 Battle of Smederevo between the invading Austro-Hungarian army and the Serbian forces.
 It was later further damaged in the frequent German bombardments.
 During World War II, Germans set their local command in the building.
 They took with them some of the furniture and valuable artifacts.
 After the World War II, it became the state property as it was confiscated from the Orešković family and was used by the Ministry of Internal Affairs.
 President Josip Broz Tito often spent time in the villa with his foreign guests, starting with Ahmed Sukarno in 1956.
 Though constantly used in official capacity, it was in 2011 that President Boris Tadić publicly showed the villa as an official state venue, when he organized a meeting there with the prime ministers of Croatia and Slovenia, Jadranka Kosor and Borut Pahor, respectively.
 His successors, Tomislav Nikolić and Aleksandar Vučić, continued occasionally to use the venue for official purposes.
 Both Chinese president Xi Jinping and Slovenian prime minister Miro Cerar had official bunket in the villa in 2016.